Enquire Now

 Kathakali

 Kathakali is the trademark of Kerala.
-The vibrant colors, eye catching make up, vivid expressions, elaborate dressing, subtle movements, excellent message and what not, Kathakali is a great recreational art in India.
-More that entertainment, it brings alive all the mythology of India.
+Kathakali, with its vibrant colors, eye-catching make-up, vivid expressions, elaborate dressing, subtle movements, excellent message, and is a great recreational art in India.
+More than entertainment, it brings alive all the mythology of India.
 Through Kathakali, millions of people all over the world come to know the incredible myths of India.
-This amazing dace form is a combination of drama, dance and music.
+This amazing dance form is a combination of drama, dance, and music.
 The whole dance focuses on the expression of the dancers.
-Make up of Kathakali is diverse it includes, thecha vesham (painted make-up), thadi vesham (bearded make-up), kari vesham (black make-up) and minukku vesham (polished make-up).Thecha vesham is again sub-divided into pach vesham (gree make-up), representing morally excellent characters and kathi vesham (knife make-up), representing evil characters.
-The actors personify themselves as the mythological characters they are playing and dance with all passion and vigor.
+The make-up of Kathakali is diverse; it includes thecha vesham (painted make-up), thadi vesham (bearded make-up), kari vesham (black make-up), and minukku vesham (polished make-up).
+Thecha vesham is again subdivided into pachcha vesham (green make-up), representing morally excellent characters, and kathi vesham (knife make-up), representing evil characters.
+The actors personify themselves as the mythological characters they are playing and dance with all passion and vigour.

 Theyyam